markski1/SAMonitor/README.md

 ### GetAmountServers

-A little pointless for most, but returns the amount of servers SAMonitor is tracking.
+A little pointless for most, but returns the amount of servers currently online.

+Optionally, use `include_dead=1` to retrieve the total amount of servers being tracked, including offline.

 Try it: http://gateway.markski.ar:42069/api/GetAmountServers